JackAdams/meteor-transactions/README.md

 13. Under the hood, all it's doing is putting a document in the `transactions` mongodb collection, one per transaction, that records: a list of which actions were taken on which documents in which collection and then, alongside each of those, the inverse action required for an `undo`.

 14. The only `update` commands we currently support are `$set`, `$unset`, `$addToSet`, `$pull` and `$inc`.
 We've got a great amount of mileage out of these so far (see below).

+15. There is rudimentary support for the popular `aldeed:collection2` package, provided `babrahams:transactions` appears _after_ `aldeed:collection2` in the `.packages` file.
+This is a pretty volatile combination, as both packages wrap the `insert` and `update` methods on `Mongo.Collection` and both remove any options hash before passing the call on to the native functions (while still passing on any callbacks to match the behaviour in the Meteor docs).
+If you try to set `validationContext` for `aldeed:collection2` while using `babrahams:transactions`, something is guaranteed to break.
+A fix will be rolled out someday, but probably not anytime soon.

 #### In production?
 Really?